At Engage Nova Scotia we believe that if we treasure it, we should measure it. And that’s particularly true when it comes to quality of life.

 Our initiative builds on the pioneering work of GPI Atlantic in Nova Scotia, who was amongst the first to recognize the need for a more comprehensive measure of success.
 That imperative is one that is now echoed by global organizations like the United Nations, OECD and the International Monetary Fund.
 We think that the time is right for us to reinvigorate our commitment to research and to bring together a wider coalition of partners to ensure efforts like that of GPI are sustained.

-The release of an index will be just a first step.
+The release of the 2018 Index was just a first step, and the 2019 Survey, another.
 It is intended to spark your imagination, foster serious conversations, prompt new collaborations.
-Further steps will require our partners and us to survey the public, drive further research and build support for this amongst Nova Scotians.
+Further steps will require our partners and us to work with the public, drive further research and build support for this amongst Nova Scotians.

 This is about more than just the data.
 It is about who we are as a people.
 Let’s start a new conversation.